langhorst/goiki/README.md

 Running
 -------

-Normal use Goiki:
+Normally:

     goiki -c goiki.conf

 Where `goiki.conf` is the location of the configuration file.
+Everything configurable is specified in the configuration file.

 Building